Krieger's finite generator theorem for actions of countable groups I

+Motivated by these issues, we introduce a new notion of entropy which is defined for all {\pmp} actions of all countable groups.
+For a {\pmp} action $G \acts (X, \mu)$ we define the \emph{Rokhlin entropy} to be

+where $\cJ$ is the $\sigma$-algebra of $G$-invariant Borel sets.
+We study this invariant in this three-part series, but in the present paper we only consider ergodic actions, in which case the Rokhlin entropy simplifies to

-This invariant is named in honor of Rokhlin's generator theorem.
-For free ergodic actions of amenable groups, Rokhlin's generator theorem \cite{ST14} says that Rokhlin entropy is identical to classical entropy.
-Thus, Rokhlin entropy may be viewed as a close analogue to entropy.
-We will introduce a non-ergodic version of Rokhlin entropy in Part III of this series \cite{S14b}.
+We name this invariant in honor of Rokhlin's generator theorem.
+For free actions of amenable groups, Rokhlin entropy coincides with Kolmogorov--Sinai entropy \cite{AS,ST14}.
+Thus Rokhlin entropy is a simple and natural extension of Kolmogorov--Sinai entropy.